mIRC-Scripters/mirckb/docs/source/commands/enable.rst

 /enable
 =======

 The **/enable** command enables the specified groups in all scripts.
-The command also accepts a :doc:`wildcard </intermediate/matching_tools.html#wildcard>` value which can be used to enable all matching groups.
+The command also accepts a :ref:`matching_tools-wildcard` value which can be used to enable all matching groups.

 Synopsis
 --------